Rheology of Two-Dimensional Dilute Emulsions: Abstract

 \section{Abstract}

 The single droplet under shear is a foundational problem in fluid mechanics.
-In computational fluid dynamics, the two-dimensional (2D) formulation offers advantages in both computational efficiency and relevance, yet its theoretical treatment remains relatively underdeveloped.
-In this brief note, we present an analytical treatment of this problem, beginning with a derivation of the Lamb solution for 2D Stokes flows, which in turn is used to obtain the flow fields around a droplet in a purely extensional flow.
-Using these flow fields, expressions are obtained for the apparent viscosity, $\mu^*$, of a dilute emulsion as well as a small deformation theory.
-We show that $\mu^* = \mu( 1 + f(\lambda) \phi) + \mathcal{O}(\phi^2)$ with $f(\lambda) = (2\lambda + 1)/(\lambda + 1)$ where $\lambda$ is the ratio of the droplet viscosity to the matrix viscosity and $\phi$ is the area fraction covered by the suspended phase.
-Also the steady state value of the Taylor deformation parameter $D_T^\infty$, in the capillarity-dominated regime, obeys $D_T^\infty = g(\lambda)\,\text{Ca}$, where Ca is the capillary number and $g(\lambda) = 1$.
+In computational fluid dynamics (CFD), the two-dimensional (2D) problem offers advantages in both computational efficiency and relevance, yet it lacks a comprehensive theoretical treatment equivalent to that of the three-dimensional (3D) case.
+In this brief note, we present an analytical treatment of this problem beginning with a derivation of the Lamb solution for 2D Stokes flows, and then applying it to obtain the flow field around a droplet in a purely extensional flow.
+Using these flow fields, expressions are obtained for the apparent viscosity, $\mu^*$, of a dilute 2D emulsion as well as a small deformation theory.
+We show that in the limit of both zero Reynolds number ($\text{Re} \to 0$) in which inertia is negligible and zero capillary number ($\text{Ca} \to 0$) in which surface tension prevents any droplet deformations, $\mu^* = \mu( 1 + f(\lambda) \phi) + \mathcal{O}(\phi^2)$ with $f(\lambda) = (2\lambda + 1)/(\lambda + 1)$ where $\lambda$ is the ratio of the droplet viscosity to the matrix viscosity and $\phi$ is the area fraction covered by the suspended phase.
+In addition, we show that in the capillarity dominated regime ($\text{Ca} \ll 1$), the steady state value, $D_T^\infty$, of the Taylor deformation parameter obeys $D_T^\infty = g(\lambda)\,\text{Ca}$, where Ca is the capillary number and $g(\lambda) = 1$.
 This contrasts with the 3D case, where $g(\lambda)$ depends on $\lambda$.
-These results are then validated through direct numerical simulations across a wide range of viscosity ratios ($0.01 < \lambda < 100$).
-Our results provide a basic theoretical framework for interpreting 2D droplet simulations and provide clear benchmarks for computational fluid dynamics.
+These results are then validated through direct numerical simulations (DNS) of a single droplet at the centre of a periodic square box undergoing simple shear.
+The DNS and theory are compared across a wide range of viscosity ratios ($0.01 \leq \lambda \leq 100$) and area fractions ($0.002 \leq \phi \leq 0.125$) and they are found to agree asymptotically in the limit $\phi \to 0$ for $\text{Ca} \ll 1/(\lambda + 1)$.
+Our results provide a basic theoretical framework for interpreting 2D droplet simulations and provide clear benchmarks for CFD codes in 2D. \\ \\ \textbf{keywords: Droplets $|$ Emulsions $|$ Surface Tension}